NanoCIPHER-Lab/.github/profile/README.md

 Welcome to the NanoCIPHER Lab!
-We are the Gissinger Lab at Stevens.
+We are the Gissinger Group at Stevens.
 Learn more at nanocipher.org

 <!--